 Now let’s see how advertising networks differ in terms of Cost per Acquisition.
 We’ve gathered the average CPAs for Facebook, Twitter and Instagram (2006-2018), and measured them against Apple Search Ads:

 Facebook and Apple Search Ads are at $1.80 and $1.90 respectively.
-Although the acquisition costs very close, the Apple’s advertising network brings in more high LTV users in comparison to Facebook.
+Although the acquisition costs very close, Apple’s advertising network brings in more high LTV users in comparison to Facebook.
 On the other hand, Facebook outperforms Apple Search Ads in terms of the audience reach, being the biggest social network with over 1.4 billion monthly active users.